RLCASTRO/life-in-wild/README.md

 # life-in-wild
-Practicing css in a simple webpage...
+Practicing css in a simple webpage